Beef or pork tapeworm infection is an infection with the tapeworm parasite found in beef or pork.

 People often realize they are infected when they pass segments of the worm in their stool, especially if the segments are moving.

 Tapeworms are treated with medicines taken by mouth, usually in a single dose.
 The drug of choice for tapeworm infections is praziquantel.
-Niclosamide can also be used.
+Niclosamide can also be used, but this medicine is not available in the United States.

 With treatment, the tapeworm infection goes away.